abhayypatel/ruclasses/README.md

 ## 🎯 Built For Students, By Students

 RUClasses helps you avoid the guesswork when picking classes.
-No more wondering if a professor is tough or if the workload is manageable – get the real story from students who've been there.
+No more wondering if a professor is tough or if the workload is manageable – get the clear picture from students who've been there.

----

-**Built with ❤️ for the Rutgers community**